oracle/rewrite-recipes/rewrite-weblogic/README.md

 - Run the recipe
     `mvn rewrite:run`

 > [!TIP]
-    > If you just want to dry run the recipe without change the code, use `mvn rewrite:DryRun`.
+> If you just want to dry run the recipe without changing the code, use `mvn rewrite:DryRun`.
 More details when using maven can be found [here](https://docs.openrewrite.org/reference/rewrite-maven-plugin)

 > [!TIP]
-    > The goals `rewrite:run` and `rewrite:dryRun` are configured to fork Maven's life cycle and are a better choice when running recipes via a stand-alone goal (`mvn rewrite:run`) because this will trigger all the necessary life-cycle goals prior to running rewrite's plugin.
+> The goals `rewrite:run` and `rewrite:dryRun` are configured to fork Maven's life cycle and are a better choice when running recipes via a stand-alone goal (`mvn rewrite:run`) because this will trigger all the necessary life-cycle goals before running rewrite's plugin.
 However, when using rewrite within the context of an integration build (`mvn deploy rewrite:run`) it may be more efficient to use the non-forking variants, as these will not cause duplicate life cycle phases to be called.

-- You can see the differences by using `git diff` or other diff viewer
+- If you are using `git` for your repository, you can see the differences by using `git diff` or other diff viewers.
+This option will show you the differences between your original and migrated code.

-## Developing, contributing and testing this recipe locally
+## Developing, contributing, and testing this recipe locally

 ### Prerequisites